HarleyBartles/switch-rom-packer/README.md

 1. **packer.py** discovers ROMs under `rom_root`, infers platform (simple rules for now), then:
    - Generates a per-ROM stub **RomFS** with a `filelist.txt`.
    - Calls the stub **Makefile** to produce a per-ROM **NRO** with dynamic title and icon.
-     If no icon is provided, a fallback initials-based JPEG is generated automatically.
+   - Icons are auto-fetched from Libretro thumbnails, cached under `~/.switch-rom-packer/cache/icons/`.
    - Writes outputs to the chosen `--output-dir`.

 2. **stub/** (libnx) boots, reads `filelist.txt`, and performs a one-time copy to the SD card.